jchoomalu/Jason-Hoomalu-Portfolio/README.md

-# portfolio
+# Jason Ho'omalu Portfolio
-A collection of my personal projects.
-Full Stack, jQuery, and more
+A collection of my personal projects – Front-End, Full Stack, jQuery, and more